 - Workflow Name - changes the name of the selected workflow.

 - Priority - applied to jobs processed through this Workflow.
 If there are other Workflows competing for the same resource, as is usually the case, then Normal priority jobs are processed in the order in which they arrive.
 High priority jobs are processed ahead of any Normal priority jobs and Low priority jobs are only processed when there are no other jobs waiting on the System.

 - Get Ahead - controls how many jobs the system will schedule at one time for a processing Action.
 For Kodak Trendsetter systems, this value should be set to 1.
+Screen PT-R systems where users want to use the Preload feature the value should also be set to 1.
 For other systems, this value should be set to 0.